- ABOUT US

 - OUR WORK

 UWRC Historical Overview

-The historical leadership of the United Way of Racine County lists the Board and Campaign leadership, as well as the funds raised each year, throughout the history of the organization.
+View the historical leadership of United Way of Racine County (lists the Board and Campaign leadership, and funds raised each year).